 Jim was admitted to the Illinois Bar in 1987.
-He is also a member of the trial bar for the United States District Court for the Northern District of Illinois and admitted to practice before the United States Court of Appeals, Seventh Circuit.
+He is also a member of the trial bar for the United States District Court for the Northern District of Illinois Central District and admitted to practice before the United States Court of Appeals, Seventh Circuit.
 Jim has also engaged in mediation and arbitration before the American Arbitration Association.

 He is a member of the Will County Bar Association and the Illinois State Bar Association (ISBA).

 Jim has handled over 30 Appeals, including the following published cases:

 - In re Liszka, 2016 IL App (3d) 150238